Fulke Greville (1717–1806): Family

+Political and diplomatic career

 He served as Sheriff of Wiltshire in 1744, and as Member of Parliament for Monmouth Boroughs from 1747 to 1754.

 In 1765, he was appointed envoy extraordinary to the Elector of Bavaria and Minister Plenipotentiary to the Imperial Diet of Ratisbon.

+Writing

+Works

-He was the author of Maxims Characters and Reflections (1756).
+He was most noted as the author of Maxims, Characters and Reflections (1756), which went through multiple editions.